Best electric bikes under £1,000 / $1,000: Give your ride a boost without breaking the bank

 How long do electric bike batteries last?

-The vast majority of electric bikes will use motors and batteries from a handful of brands.
-If your bike has a Bosch, Yamaha, Shimano, or Brose setup, you know you’re in good hands, though when looking at the best electric bikes under £1,000 / $1,000 you're less likely to get a branded motor like one of these.
+The vast majority of electric bikes will use motors and batteries from a handful of brands, although when looking at the best electric bikes under £1,000 / $1,000 you're less likely to get a branded motor.

 How often should I charge my electric bike?

-If you’re planning on doing long rides then you should look out for bikes with larger batteries, but if you’re keeping your rides under 30-miles, most bikes should have enough charge, and you can easily charge your battery between rides.
+If you’re planning on doing long rides then you should look out for bikes with larger batteries, but if you’re keeping your rides under 30 miles, most e-bikes should have enough charge, and you can easily charge your battery between rides.

-Bikes normally have graded power assistance, with the most economical modes offering the least assistance, but will keep you going for the longest time.
-Most batteries lock to the bikes and you’ll need a key to unlock and remove them which has the benefits of making them less likely to be stolen, easier to remove and charge up, and lighter to carry around if you need to do so.
+Bikes normally have graded power assistance, with the most economical modes offering the least assistance, but keeping you going for the longest time.
+Most batteries lock to the bikes and you’ll need a key to unlock and remove them, which has the benefits of making them less likely to be stolen, easier to remove and charge up, and lighter to carry around if you need to do so.

 How can I keep my e-bike safe?